gicentre/litvis/documents/tutorials/elmIntroduction3.md

 ### Maybe

-The [Maybe](http://package.elm-lang.org/packages/elm-lang/core/latest/Maybe) type is used to represent values that may or not exist, providing a more robust alternative to the `null` value common in other languages.
+The [Maybe](http://package.elm-lang.org/packages/elm-lang/core/latest/Maybe) type is used to represent values that may or may not exist, providing a more robust alternative to the `null` value common in other languages.
 It has two constructors: `Just a` for storing a value of any type or `Nothing` to represent the absence of a valid value.

 For example, suppose we wished to have a square root function that was only applied to non-negative numbers: